Drum patterns. Drum programming. The fun part of electronic music production.

 Beyond picking the right samples, laying out a drum section, and adding variation, there’s one other thing you can do to make your drums sound better.

-Adding groove or swing to your drums can take them from being straight and boring to funky and exciting, or it can completely screw them up.
+Adding groove or swing to your drum patterns can take them from being straight and boring to funky and exciting, or it can completely screw them up.

 I like to use subtle swing on almost every track I make.
 It’s unnoticeable, as in, if someone listened to it they’d be hard-pressed to hear the swing doing its work, but as soon as it’s turned off, you notice its absence.